cloud-gov/cg-site/_posts/2021-10-15-release-notes.md

 ### Staticfile Buildpack - 1.5.26 up from 1.5.25
 * Add Configurable HTTP/2 Support

-Note: cloud.gov has not enabled HTTP/2 for the platform yet
+Note: Cloud.gov has not enabled HTTP/2 for the platform yet

 ### Secure Proxy - 51 up from 50
 * Added HTTPS support to allow use of HTTPS in gorouters
-* cloud.gov has transitioned AWS Load Balancers to send all traffic via HTTPS
+* Cloud.gov has transitioned AWS Load Balancers to send all traffic via HTTPS

 ### Go Buildpack - 1.9.36 up from 1.9.35
 * Add go 1.16.8, remove go 1.16.6